acmoles/portfolio/portfolio/projects/toucanbox.md

 **Team composition**
 CTO, 2 full-stack developers, stakeholders in Marketing and Creative

 _I have omitted confidential information in this case study.
-All content is my own unless stated otherwise._
+All work is my own unless stated otherwise._
 { .secondary }

 <!-- and does not necessarily reflect the views of toucanBox. -->